About Stephen Paul Young Photography

 Thank you for visiting the phototrinity web site and taking the time to read a quick bio about me.
 Here, I get an opportunity to introduce myself to the world.
 Nothing too ambitious, just a simple insight into Stephen Paul Young Photography.

 My voyage of self-discovery has taught me, there is much antagonism in the world of photography; light versus darkness, DSLR versus mirrorless, geek versus artist, Nikon versus Canon.
-And yet, soon after getting involved in it, I faced the ultimate dilemma: Professional versus Amateur.
+And yet, soon after getting involved in it, I faced the ultimate dilemma, and it was one that I had not previously considered: Professional versus Amateur.

 Early Years Photography